mpalmer/derparse/README.md

 get complicated.
 For full details, see the documentation for {DerParse#traverse}.

+## Finding objects in a corrupted DER

+If you're working with a string that is missing its beginning, or has its early parts corrupted, you can try using the {`DerParse#resync`} method to try and "resync" the parser, based on knowing that an object of a particular type is in there *somewhere*.

+It works by looking for an encoded ASN.1 object of a type you specify, and returning a node instance for that object, which you can then traverse using `#next_node` and `#first_child` (as appropriate).

+There is always the risk of a false-positive when using `#resync`, so you should never 100% trust the values it gives back.
+However, to try and minimise the risk, we assume that the ASN.1 object you're looking for is complete (not truncated), and that the rest of the string is valid DER.
+This means that all of the lengths remaining in the DER must line up, which isn't particularly likely to happen at random.

+The downside of this validation approach is that if the corruption extends to having extra "garbage" data at the end of the DER, then `#resync` won't find anything.
+You can turn this off by passing `strict: false` to `#resync`, but be aware that your false positive rate will skyrocket.

 ## Rendering as a string

 This is quite straightforward.
 If a DER consists entirely of object types that